VMLYR/journey-driven-development/en/02_process/05_devops.md

 Teams afraid of punishment will hide reasons for failures preventing improvements that might prevent future failures.
 Celebrating and creating a culture of learning must include embracing errors and failures.

-For example, deployment of broken code should lead to an investigation of how the failure ocurred and how it might have been avoided.
+For example, deployment of broken code should lead to an investigation of how the failure occurred and how it might have been avoided.
 A culture of blame might ask, "how did a person make this mistake?"
 A culture of learning would want to understand how a choice seemed rational and how processes might be modified to prevent a bad outcome.
 Removing decision making power actually masks problems and obscures the improvements necessary to improve process safety.